pierreforstmann/pg_logqueryid/README.md

 # pg_logqueryid
-PostgreSQL extension to display pg_stat_statements queryid with auto_explain
+PostgreSQL extension to display pg_stat_statements queryid with auto_explain.

-Note that in recent PostgreSQL versions, queryId is printed by auto_explain if `auto.explain.log_min_duration` and `auto_explain.log_verbose` are both set.
+Note that in recent PostgreSQL versions, queryId is printed by auto_explain if `auto.explain.log_min_duration` is set and `auto_explain.log_verbose` is set to true.

 # Installation